-As a graphic designer, you know the importance (and hardship) of creating content that conveys the right message, mood, and function without sacrificing aesthetics.
-It’s why you choose every element meticulously, though users may never fully realize the effort you pour into each design.
+As a graphic designer, you know the importance of creating content that conveys the right message without sacrificing aesthetics.
+It’s why you choose every element meticulously, though users may never realize the effort you pour into every design.

-But those long hours you spend on content, including writing briefs, sketching concepts, and presenting to clients, means you have less time for filling out job applications and custom graphic designer resumes.
-To top it off, employers also want a stunning cover letter.
-As much as you want your portfolio to be reason enough to hire you, employers also want to see you can write well and argue for your spot at the drafting table.
+But those long hours you spend on content, including writing briefs, sketching concepts, and presenting to clients, mean you have less time for filling out job applications and custom graphic designer resumes.
+As much as you want your portfolio to be reason enough to hire you, they also want a stunning cover letter.

-Don’t despair—we’ll guide you through the writing process, starting with three graphic designer cover letter examples to inspire your own.
-Use our quality tips and templates to create a cover letter, and find a resume template to match that doesn’t just snag employers’ attention but will get you hired.
+Don’t despair—we’ll guide you through the writing process, starting with five graphic designer cover letter examples.
+Use our tips and templates to make a cover letter, and even find a resume template to match.

 Why this cover letter works